it3xl/bash-git-credential-helper/README.md

     source <path-to>/git-cred.sh  init-by-url <remote-Git-repo-url>

 @ Usage
 1\.
 Do not relocate this file after the installation (otherwise repeat installation instructions).
 2\.
-Provide the credential environment variables once before a remote Git usage. git fetch, push, pull, etc.
+Provide the credential environment variables once before a remote Git usage (git fetch, push, pull, etc).
 3\.
 For use in Jenkins.
 Use Credentials Binding Plugin (or others) to obtain credentials and hide them from any logging.

 @ Sample and Getting Started
 Call test.sh to create confugured example repositories

     ./test.sh